Executive Board

 Members

-Genevieve Adukpo Ghana Illustration of Ghana flag
+Genevieve Adukpo GHANA Illustration of Ghana flag

 Dr. Genevieve Etornam Adukpo is a Senior Lecturer at the Department of Chemistry, School of Physical Sciences, University of Cape Coast (UCC).
 She holds a PhD in Synthetic Organic Chemistry from Universät Bremen, Germany, and MPhil and BSc degrees in Chemistry (Natural Product) and a Diploma in Science Education, all from the University of Cape Coast, Cape Coast, Ghana.
 Her areas of research include isolation and characterization of bioactive natural products, chemical analysis of foods and preparative organic synthesis.